getify/You-Dont-Know-JS/sync-async/ch4.md

 So what's all this thunk stuff have to do with generators?

-Comparing thunks to promises generally: they're not directly interchangable as they're not equivalent in behavior.
+Comparing thunks to promises generally: they're not directly interchangeable as they're not equivalent in behavior.
 Promises are vastly more capable and trustable than bare thunks.

 But in another sense, they both can be seen as a request for a value, which may be async in its answering.